heybugstech/zendesk-widget/README.md

 # Zendesk Widget

-Daspu interface in Zendesk.
+heybugs interface in Zendesk.
 This interface will help users detect and resolve issues.

 ### Features: